We’re All Adults Here

 Do you also enjoy reading books set in libraries or bookshops?
 Or having librarian characters?
-Here are some new or upcoming titles you might enjoy:
+Here are some new titles you might enjoy:

 Carol Tuttle is the Collection Services Librarian for the Willoughby-Eastlake Library System.
 She is currently reading Where’d You go, Bernadette by Maria Semple (Finally!
 Before the movie comes out in August).